-It’s a difficult and important topic because identity is uniquely tied to so many meaty topics – customer data, privacy, digital experience, and measurement.
+It’s a difficult and important topic because identity is uniquely tied to so many meaty topics – notably customer data, consumer privacy, digital experience, and measurement.

 In the context of marketing and customer data, there are two terms that are often used interchangeably, but shouldn’t be confused with one another:

 - Identity is conceptually simple.
 Identity refers to an individual person, and it can evolve and change over time, much like the person herself.
 For example, though you remain the same human being, your identity as a student is replaced by employee when you enter the workforce.
 Your identity as a value-shopper may change if you get a big raise.
 The fact that you are one, distinct person never changes.
 Attributes that make up your distinct self, though, absolutely do.
 Thus, identity is fluid and ever-changing, but inextricably linked to a single person.

 - An identifier, on the other hand, is a piece of information that helps you recognize a distinct person.
 Depending on the context, an identifier might be an anonymous cookie ID, a device ID, an email address, or a customer record.
 Each of these can be useful in their way, but they are decidedly not all created equal in terms of marketing utility, and certainly not when it comes to privacy.

 Using identifiers, marketing technologies like the customer data platform (CDP) give you a mechanism to create ways to maintain identity within a system.